HPCNow/hpcnow-labs/user-training/04-workload-manager.md

 Please, feel free to clone and pull new request to include more examples.

 ### Submitting and managing jobs
 In this section we are going to submit few jobs using an example code.
-We found [heart_demo](https://github.com/CardiacDemo/Cardiac_demo.git) really usefull code for teaching the very basics of HPC and also for teaching performance analysis (hands-on 08 to 10).
+We found [heart_demo](https://github.com/CardiacDemo/Cardiac_demo.git) really useful code for teaching the very basics of HPC and also for teaching performance analysis (hands-on 08 to 10).

 The "heart_demo" project is developed by Alexey Malkhanov (Intel) and it implements minimal functionality for a real-time 3D cardiac electrophysiology simulation.
 More information about this project available [here](https://github.com/CardiacDemo/Cardiac_demo.git).